Analog-Devices-MSDK/MAX-BLE-HCI/docs/source/overview.rst

 .. note::

     Not all members of a module are necessarily displayed here.
-See the `API Reference` tab to view all members of each library module.
+See the :doc:`API Reference <modules>` tab to view all members of each library module.

 Support Information